Southland railway station

-Southland railway station is located on the Frankston line in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of Cheltenham, and it opened on 26 November 2017.
+Southland railway station is a commuter railway station on the Frankston line, which is part of the Melbourne railway network.
+It serves the south-eastern suburb of Cheltenham, in Melbourne, Victoria, Australia.
+Southland station is a ground-level host station, featuring two side platforms.
+It opened on 26 November 2017.

 History

 19th century

 The first proposal for a railway station between Highett and Cheltenham, at Bay Road, occurred during the construction of the Frankston line in the early 1880s.
 The push was led by the Shire of Moorabbin, whose president for some of that decade was Thomas Bent, a land developer and, later, Premier of Victoria.
-Agitation continued through the 1880s, but was discontinued in the early 1890s, by which time the shire had other concerns demanding its attention, with a major economic depression having begun.
+Agitation continued through the 1880s, but was discontinued in the early 1890s, by which time the shire's attention had to be directed to a major economic crisis.

 20th century

 1960s

 When Westfield Southland (then known as Southland Shopping Centre) opened in September 1968, discussions were raised on whether a railway station would be built on the Frankston line, adjacent to land then-occupied by the St John of God Home for Boys.
 Despite this, plans were not submitted.